-The goal of the working group is to establish guidelines and standards for curating for reproducible and FAIR data and code (Wilkinson et al., 2016).
+The goal of the working group is to establish standards-based guidelines for curating for reproducible and FAIR data and code (Wilkinson et al., 2016).
+Informed by an examination of current curation practices and their alignment with FAIR principles, these guidelines will offer a framework for implementing effective curation workflows for publishing FAIR data and code that support scientific reproducibility.
 The ultimate objective is to improve FAIR-ness and long-term usability of "reproducible file bundles" across domains.